Ronydavison007/VR-Haptic-System/README.md

 # VR-Haptic-System
-A Virtual Reality (VR) Haptic System designed to provide tactile feedback to enhance immersive experiences in virtual environments.
+The Virtual Reality (VR) Haptic System is designed to provide a tactile feedback to enhance the immersive experiences in virtual environments.
 This system integrates with VR softwares like Unity to perform tasks in a 3-D virtual environment.
-Unlike haptic gloves and trackers, the system utilizes computer vision to track hands and perform all other operations.
+Unlike haptic gloves and trackers, the system utilizes computer vision to track hands and perform all other operations in a virtual environment.